-If equipped with OnStar, there are three buttons at the bottom of the mirror.
-See your dealer for more information on the system and how to subscribe to OnStar.
-See OnStar Overview \Rightarrow 335.
+If equipped with OnStar, the vehicle may have three control buttons at the bottom of the mirror.
+See your dealer for more information about OnStar and how to subscribe to it.
+See OnStar Overview ♀ 336.

-To avoid accidental OnStar calls, clean the mirror with the ignition off.
 Do not spray glass cleaner directly on the mirror.
 Use a soft towel dampened with water.